Azure/Industrial-IoT/docs/services/processor-onboarding.md

 [Home](readme.md)

-Namespace: Microsoft.Azure.IIoT.Services.OpcUa.Registry.Onboarding

 ## Overview

-The Onboarding service is used to process discovery events from the OPC Twin module (supervisor) as a result of a scan.
-The service API is called by the event processor host to create IoT Hub Device Twins for each server and server endpoint using the IoT Hub Device Twin Registry.
+The Onboarding processor service is used to process discovery events from the OPC Discovery module resulting from a discovery scan.
+The onboarding service is an event processor host that consumes messages from the `onboarding` constumer group and creates a IoT Hub Device Twins for each server and server endpoint using the IoT Hub Device Twin Registry.

-The API performs the following tasks:
+This involves the following tasks:

 * Add new applications and their endpoints to the registry if they do not yet exist
 * Update existing applications and endpoints to reflect what the server reported and re-enable them if they are disabled.